 In a California workers’ compensation case, an insurance company must pay penalties to an injured worker when it fails to make timely benefit payments.
-The late payment penalty is between 10% and 25% depending on the benefit and reason for the delay.
+The late payment penalty is generally between 10% and 25%, depending on the benefit and the reason for the delay.

 There are two penalty provisions in the California Labor Code:

 - § 4650 penalties of 10% for overdue payments of:

 - § 5814 penalties of up to 25% for payments that are unreasonably late for:

 In both sections, the penalty is calculated based on the amount that was not properly paid.

 If an insurance company is late with temporary or permanent disability payment under 4650, it must pay the 10% penalty automatically.

 For a 5814 penalty to apply, the injured worker has to show that the payment was late and that it was unreasonable.